10/29/2023 Publication Status: ACTIVE*

 Pan sat up and twisted to frown, "Trunks, go easy on him!"

 As he opened the door, he could feel a desperate groan leave him as his eyes took in the kitchen table.
-The thing was covered in globs of something, and he didn't even want to know what it was.
+The formerly-white surface was covered in green-colored globs of something, and he didn't even want to know what it was.

-"Oh noooooooo…" Trunks looked to the counter to see an equally large portion of the green glob.
-He hung his head and put his hand to his forehead, "Goku, what the hell have you been doing in here!"
+"Oh noooooooo…" Trunks looked to the counter to see an equally large portion of the green gelatin substance.
+He hung his head and put his hand to his forehead, "Goku, I said to make a snack!
+What the hell have you been doing in here?!"